harness/developer-hub/docs/platform/triggers/triggers-reference.md

 :::note

-Check [ternary operator](https://developer.harness.io/kb/continuous-delivery/articles/ternary-operator/) for instructions on how to use default values for pipeline inputs.
+For instructions on using default values in pipeline inputs, go to [ternary operator](https://developer.harness.io/kb/continuous-delivery/articles/ternary-operator/).

 :::